indolering/node-bitcoin/Readme.md

 });
 ```

-## SSL for Namecoin-Node
+## SSL for namecoin-node
 I haven't tested it but I also didn't change any code that depends on it.
 See [Enabling SSL on original client](https://en.bitcoin.it/wiki/Enabling_SSL_on_original_client_daemon).

 If you're using this to connect to namecoind across a network it is highly
-recommended to enable `ssl`, otherwise an attacker may intercept your RPC credentials
+recommended to enable `ssl`, otherwise an attacker may intercept your RPC
-resulting in theft of your namecoind.
+credentials resulting in theft of your namecoins.

-When enabling `ssl` by setting the configuration option to `true`, the `sslStrict`
+When enabling `ssl` by setting the config option to `true`, the `sslStrict`
 option (verifies the server certificate) will also be enabled by default.
 It is
 highly recommended to specify the `sslCa` as well, even if your namecoind has
 a certificate signed by an actual CA, to ensure you are connecting